Log data ingestion time in Azure Monitor

 - Azure platform metrics are available in under a minute in the metrics database, but they take another 3 minutes to be exported to the data collection endpoint.

 - Resource logs typically add 30 to 90 seconds, depending on the Azure service.
 Some Azure services (specifically, Azure SQL Database and Azure Virtual Network) currently report their logs at 5-minute intervals.
 Work is in progress to improve this time further.
 To examine this latency in your environment, see the query that follows.

 - Activity log data is ingested in 30 seconds when you use the recommended subscription-level diagnostic settings to send them into Azure Monitor Logs.
 They might take 10 to 15 minutes if you instead use the legacy integration.

 Some solutions don't collect their data from an agent and might use a collection method that introduces more latency.
 Some solutions collect data at regular intervals without attempting near real time collection.
 Specific examples include:

 - Microsoft 365 solution polls activity logs by using the Management Activity API, which currently doesn't provide any near real time latency guarantees.

 - Windows Analytics solutions (Update Compliance, for example) data is collected by the solution at a daily frequency.

 To determine a solution's collection frequency, see the documentation for each solution.

 30 to 60 seconds

-After the data is available at an ingestion point, it takes another 30 to 60 seconds to be available for querying.
+After the data is available at the data collection endpoint, it takes another 30 to 60 seconds to be available for querying.